 Daniel Rhodes Hanna - Businessman and Newspaper Publisher

-Daniel Rhodes Hanna was an accomplished businessman and newspaper publisher, who sought to preserve the legacy of his famous father.
+Daniel Rhodes Hanna was an accomplished businessman and newspaper publisher who sought to preserve his famous father's legacy.

 Dan Hanna was born in Cleveland on December 26, 1866, the son of Marcus Alonzo Hanna and Charlotte Augusta Rhodes Hanna.
 His father, Mark Hanna, founded the M.A.
 Hanna Company and managed the successful presidential campaigns of William McKinley.
-Mark Hanna was also United States Senator from Ohio from 1898 until his death in 1904.
+Mark Hanna was also United States Senator from Ohio from 1898 until he died in 1904.

 Dan Hanna became a partner in the M.A.
 Hanna Company in 1891 and remained with the company until 1915.
-As partner, he had the responsibility for managing a major iron-ore company with involvement in mining, processing, and distributing minerals and energy related activities.
+As a partner, he was responsible for managing a major iron-ore company with involvement in mining, processing, and distributing minerals and energy related activities.

 In 1913, Hanna built the Leader Building at Superior Avenue and East 6th Street to house his newspapers.
-The limestone-clad building was designed by architect Charles Adams Platt in the Beaux-Arts style.
+Architect Charles Adams Platt designed the limestone-clad building in the Beaux-Arts style.

 In 1921, Hanna built the Hanna Building and the Hanna Theatre as part of a large complex in memory of his father.
 He again employed Charles Adams Platt as the design architect.
 Both father and son had an appreciation and fondness for the theater and theatrical people.
 On March 28, 1921, the new theater opened with its first production, William Faversham's adaptation of The Prince and the Pauper by Mark Twain.

 Throughout his life, Hanna acquired several large estates, including Gordon Hall In Bratenahl, a remodeled Rhodes-Hanna house and farm in Ravenna, Ohio, and estates in Lenox, Massachusetts and Ossining, New York.
 He loved racing horses and was a noted yachtsman.
-In April 1913, he donated funds to Western Reserve University in Cleveland to begin a department of journalism.
+In April 1913, he donated funds to Western Reserve University in Cleveland to begin a journalism department.

-Daniel Rhodes Hanna died suddenly of a heart attack at his home in Ossining, New York on November 3, 1921.
-His funeral was conducted in Cleveland Heights at the home of his son Daniel R. Hanna, Jr. He is buried at Lakeview Cemetery in the Hanna Mausoleum, near the body of his father.
+Daniel Rhodes Hanna died suddenly of a heart attack at his home in Ossining, New York, on November 3, 1921.
+His funeral was conducted in Cleveland Heights at the home of his son Daniel R. Hanna, Jr. He is buried at Lakeview Cemetery in the Hanna Mausoleum, near his father's body.